Loading...

 This involves searching for relevant literature and existing datasets as well as collecting and utilizing highly reusable data.
 It is recognized as an essential step for promoting efficient research.

-This is the process of obtaining insights through data processing, aggregation, visualization, and modeling.
-It also includes documentation and script management to ensure reproducibility of analyses.
+This is the process of obtaining insights through preprocessing, aggregation, visualization, and modeling.
+It turns raw data into figures and values that support research outputs, making it a core step of the research process.

 Step 8: Updating the DMP